 On January 10, 2006, Russell Anderson was appointed chief justice, succeeding Kathleen Blatz, who resigned.
-He retired on June 1, 2008, and was replaced by Eric J. Magnuson, who was appointed chief justice the next day.
+He did not finish his term, resigning on June 1, 2008, and was replaced by Eric J. Magnuson, a Minneapolis lawyer, who was appointed chief justice the next day.